 would you measure the success of the program to this

 The strongest measure of success can be viewed in the success rate of our students when they transition to college.
 Each year magnet alumni talk about how easy their college experience is after the strong preparation they received in the magnet program.
 Another positive indicator includes the success of the students on such measures as the SAT and National Merit programs.
-For the past several years the composite average for the SAT has been in the high 1900's or 2000’s.
-Since 2004, many Center students have been named National merit finalists.
 Several students have scored perfect 1600’s and 2400 respectively on the SAT, scored perfect 800’s on one or more sections of the SAT, and scored 36 on at least one section of the ACT.
 Visit our Profile page, 800 Club and Club 36 for detailed information.
 More importantly, the students in the program have achieved in a number of non-tangible areas such as volunteer work, leadership activities, and other non-academic areas such as music, drama, and athletics.

 Is the program a member of